Are you looking for a city that will leave you impressed and inspired? Look no further than Medellin, Colombia.

-The climb isn’t bad and there are markers every 25 steps so you can see your progress.
+The climb isn’t bad.
+There are markers every 25 steps so you can see your progress.

 9. The Food

-In both Medellin and Cartegena which we visited earlier in the year, we found that we enjoyed the food immensely.
-It didn’t matter if it was traditional or not, it was tasty and the ingredients were top notch.
+In both Medellin and Cartegena, which we visited earlier in the year, we found that we enjoyed the food immensely.
+It didn’t matter if it was traditional or not, it was always tasty, and the ingredients were high quality.

 Exceptions to this are patacones and arepas.
-Patacones are deep-fried squashed plantains and arepas are patties made from corn meal.
-We could not seem to develop a liking for either of these.
+Patacones are deep-fried squashed plantains, and arepas are patties made from cornmeal.
+We did not develop a liking for either of these.
 The other food that never excited our taste buds was the ubiquitous white cheese that accompanied many meals.
 I have never tasted such a bland cheese and hope never to again.
 I don’t like to waste food, but this remained untouched on our plates every time.